gdg-x/zeppelin/_posts/2018-07-07-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2018-07-07 18:00:00
+date:   2018-07-16 08:00:00
 isStaticPost: false
 ---
 Build IT Right 2018 will be held 21st of November in Newcastle Upon Tyne.
-If you want to be part of this great event in the North East as a speakeryou've come to the right place.
+If you want to be part of this great event in the North East as a speaker you've come to the right place.

 #### Presenters – who should speak at the Build IT Right Conference?

 * developers, testers, software architects with an opinion on how to build software 'right'.
-* agile/lean coaches, scrum master or product owners
+* agile/lean coaches, scrum masters or product owners
 * companies developing software (apps, tools, frameworks etc.) with a presence in the North East of England
 * computer science or software engineering research institutions with a presence in the North East of England
 * non profit organisations promoting software development related